Sakura Fujiwara: Biography

-Sakura Fujiwara was born on December 30, 1995, and grew up in Fukuoka prefecture, Japan.
+Fujiwara was born on December 30, 1995, and grew up in Fukuoka Prefecture.
 Sakura's father was a bass player in a rock band in his youth.
 When she was 10 years old, she got a classical guitar from her father and began playing music.

 Her father had a great love for music and Sakura began listening to various music genres such as rock, folk, soul and world music.
 Under the influence of her father, she became an enthusiastic fan of The Beatles.
 Sakura professes that her favorite musician is Paul McCartney.
 She also enjoys Yael Naim, Nora Jones, and YUI out of all female musicians.